 2013 Charley Jones is awarded an active Provincial rank of DProvGReg.

 2014 Two more joining members swells our happy band further.

 2015 adds another initiate and four joining members.

-2015 A cruel year sees the sad passing of John Edmondson, our last
+2015 A cruel year sees the sailing to uncharted waters of John Edmondson, our last

-surviving founder, and our IPM Charley Jones.
-Gordon Grenfield and Ian
+surviving founder, our IPM Charley Jones.
+Gordon Grenfield (founding

 2015 Chris Jones gets an active Provincial rank as ProvADC and Chris